Famous/framework/learn/guides/anatomy.md

 # Anatomy of a scene

-This is an overview of our core team's taxonomy for the parts that make up a BEST scene.
+This is an overview of our core team's taxonomy for the parts that make up a framework scene.
 While it's not totally necessary to know while developing modules, it can be useful for when reporting bugs or other unexpected behavior.

     // ↓ framework namespace